DJ Khaled is a motivational speaker full of positive energy.

 Khaled dropped mad gems on life, work, and the music business, and also showcased his We The Best artists Steph Lecor and Kent Jones, as well as hits from his own catalog.
-Check out all our photos from the event as well as some of his raw quotes from the event.
+Check it out.

 “When I started out in radio in Miami I used to do, yall call it pirate radio, I call it “Give thanks to this antenna the whole world can hear me.”

 “After that, Luke called me, shout out Uncle Luke.
 Icon.
 He said, “Khaled Im gonna start a show at 99 Jamz on Friday night.
 I want you to be cohost and DJ.”